msheliga1/uriHW12SQLEmpTracker/README.md

         role_id: INT to hold reference to employee role
         manager_id: INT to hold reference to another employee that is the manager of the current employee (null if the employee has no manager)

-You might want to use a separate file that contains functions for performing specific SQL queries you'll need to use.
+You could use a separate file that contains functions for performing specific SQL queries you'll need to use.
 A constructor function or class could be helpful for organizing these.
-You might also want to include a seeds.sql file to pre-populate your database, making the development of individual features much easier.
+You could include a seeds.sql file to pre-populate your db, making the dev of individual features much easier.